oracle-livelabs/oci/terraform-infrastructure/setup/setup.md

     Click on Add.

-    ![api-config](images/api-config.png)

     This will add the new API Key.
 Copy the configuration as we will be referencing this later.

+    Make sure to keep your API Key secure as this key allows you to access OCI resources.

+    ![api-config](images/api-config.png)

 ## Task 3: Create Compartment